Characterizing the minimax rate of nonparametric regression under bounded star-shaped constraints

 \section{Abstract}

-We quantify the minimax rate for a nonparametric regression model over a convex function class $\mathcal{F}$ with bounded diameter.
-We obtain a minimax rate of ${\varepsilon^{\ast}}^2\wedge\mathrm{diam}(\mathcal{F})^2$ where where $M_{\mathcal{F}}^{\operatorname{loc}}(\cdot, c)$ is the local metric entropy of $\mathcal{F}$ and our loss function is the squared population $L_2$ distance over our input space $\mathcal{X}$.
-In contrast to classical works on the topic \cite[cf][]{yang1999information}, our results do not require functions in $\mathcal{F}$ to be uniformly bounded in sup-norm.
-In addition, we prove that our estimator is adaptive to the true point, and to the best of our knowledge this is the first such estimator in this general setting.
+We quantify the minimax rate for a nonparametric regression model over a star-shaped function class $\cF$ with bounded diameter.
+We obtain a minimax rate of ${\varepsilon^{\ast}}^2\wedge\diam(\cF)^2$ where where $\log \cMFloc(\cdot, c)$ is the local metric entropy of $\cF$, $c$ is some absolute constant scaling down the entropy radius, and our loss function is the squared population $L_2$ distance over our input space $\cX$.
+In contrast to classical works on the topic \cite[cf.][]{yang1999information}, our results do not require functions in $\cF$ to be uniformly bounded in sup-norm.
+In fact, we propose a condition that simultaneously generalizes boundedness in sup-norm and the so-called $L$-sub-Gaussian assumption that appears in the prior literature.
+In addition, we prove that our estimator is adaptive to the true point in the convex-constrained case, and to the best of our knowledge this is the first such estimator in this general setting.
 This work builds on the Gaussian sequence framework of \cite{neykov2022minimax} using a similar algorithmic scheme to achieve the minimax rate.
 Our algorithmic rate also applies with sub-Gaussian noise.
 We illustrate the utility of this theory with examples including multivariate monotone functions, linear functionals over ellipsoids, and Lipschitz classes.